This recipe for Skinny Seasoned Baked Onion Rings makes a simple side dish of homemade and low-fat onion rings that’s so much healthier than fried.

 This version has a spiced breadcrumb coating that will make it a new family favorite.
 Want to be healthier but can’t give up onion rings?

 Homemade onion rings don’t have to be unhealthy – this version coats the onion rings in spices too to give them a kick of flavor.

 I absolutely LOVE onion rings.
 It’s one of those things that if I see them on a menu, I almost always give in to temptation.

 Ya know what ruins an onion ring?
 Grease.

-There is nothing worse than biting into an onion ring and getting equal amounts if grease in your mouth.
+There is nothing worse than biting into an onion ring and getting equal amounts of grease in your mouth.
 It happens a lot.

 These onion rings are one of those recipes.
-I make thing with low fat cooking spray which makes them not only low fat, but it resolves the issue of greasy onion rings as well.
+I make things with a low-fat cooking spray which makes them not only low fat, but it resolves the issue of greasy onion rings as well.